chris-j-akers/thos-light-jekyll-theme/_posts/2020-11-10-welcome-to-thos-light.md

 ---
 layout: post
-title: welcome to tho's light
+title: "tho's light: a jekyll theme"
-description: introducing tho's light jekyll theme
+description: an overview of the 'tho's light' jekyll theme
 author: cakers
 ---
 ## introduction